Skip to main contentSkip to search

 Frequently Asked Questions

 Technically, board meetings continue under supervision, and most supervisors maintain public meeting schedules.
-However, the advocacy landscape changes significantly.
+However, the advocacy landscape changes.
 Delegations, petitions, and trustee motions — the standard tools of democratic advocacy — lose their force when the supervisor, not the trustees, holds binding decision-making authority.
 Parents can still attend and speak, and public pressure can influence supervisor decisions.
 The more effective channels during supervision periods tend to be direct correspondence with the Ministry of Education, outreach to the local Member of Provincial Parliament, and formal complaints through the Ontario Ombudsman or the Human Rights Tribunal of Ontario where rights violations are involved.
 Do not stop attending public meetings, but supplement your advocacy with these additional channels.

 Parents of children with disabilities have several active options.
 First, document everything: every IEP concern, every SEAC interaction, every communication with board staff should be in writing with dates.
 Second, use formal channels: file complaints with the Ministry of Education's Special Education Branch and, if your child's rights are being violated, with the Human Rights Tribunal of Ontario.
 Third, connect with disability advocacy organizations including End The Wait Ontario, the Ontario Autism Coalition, and People for Education — collective advocacy is more visible than individual complaints.
-Fourth, contact your Member of Provincial Parliament directly; MPPs have the ability to raise board supervision issues in the Legislature and with the Minister's office.
+Fourth, contact your Member of Provincial Parliament directly; MPPs can raise board supervision issues in the Legislature and with the Minister's office.
 Fifth, attend SEAC meetings and continue to put your concerns on the public record even if trustee authority is limited — these records matter for future accountability.
 The suspension of elected governance is not the suspension of your rights.

 Take Action